 |

+to Westminster Abbey in much earlier times.
 Aysgarth Falls The falls, made up by a series of three cascades extending for some half mile on the River Ure in Wensleydale.
-The foaming waters rush headlong over great ledges between limestone walls hung with trees and bushes, the first falls is known as the upper falls and can be best viewed from a 16th Century bridge carrying the road over the river.Castle Howard
+The foaming waters rush headlong over great ledges between limestone walls hung with trees and bushes, the first falls is known as the upper falls and can be best viewed from a 16th Century bridge carrying the road over the river.Beverley

 Seen against the backdrop